Valuation of asset and volatility derivatives using decoupled time-changed L\'evy processes: Numerical testing

-A possible volatility investment is to write a call option using as an underlying the total realized volatility $\sqrt{TV_t}$ of an asset, or buying a call option directly on a volatility index like the VIX.
+A possible volatility investment is to write a call option using as an underlying the total realized volatility $\sqrt{TV_t}$ of an asset, or to buy a call option directly on a volatility index such as the VIX.
 Hence, we would like to price the contingent claim paying $(\sqrt{TV_t}-Q)^+$ at time $t$ for some strike realized volatility level $Q$.
 In our equation we would then need to take:

-the Fourier transform is well-defined and holomorphic in Im$(w)>0$.
+the Fourier transform here is well-defined and holomorphic in Im$(w)>0$.

-The target volatility option mentioned in the introduction is a natural candidate for testing mixed-claim structures, being to our knowledge an instance of currently traded joint asset/volatility derivatives.
-The payoff function $F$ and the Fourier transform a call target volatility option of strike $H$, maturing at $t$ and having target volatility level $\target$ are:
+The target volatility option mentioned in the introduction is a natural candidate for testing mixed-claim structures, being an instance of a currently traded joint asset/volatility derivative.
+The payoff function $F$ and the Fourier transform for a call TVO of strike $H$, maturing at $t$ with target volatility $\target$ are:

-Observe that unlike the previous contracts, the payoff $F$ of a TVO shows explicit dependence on the expiry $t$.
+Observe that, unlike the previous contracts, the payoff $F$ of a TVO shows explicit dependence on the expiry $t$.
 The domain of holomorphy of $\hat F$ is the strip $\Sigma_F=\{ (z,w) \in \mathbb C^2, \mbox{ Im}(z)>1, \mbox{ Im}(w)>0 \}$.

-These derivatives have been numerically tested using five different stochastic models for the underlying asset processes: namely, the Black-Scholes, Heston, Merton, Bates and Fang models.
+We numerically tested these derivatives using five different stochastic models for the underlying asset processes: namely, the Black-Scholes, Heston, Merton, Bates and Fang models.
 All the prices have been produced with a single implementation of (\ref{Lewis}) with $\Phi_{t_0}$ given by (\ref{fangPhi}).
-All we had to do is changing/voiding the relevant parameters, and replacing the module for $\hat F$ whenever switching payoff.

-The parameter estimates have been taken from the S\&P 500 fits of \cite{Fang} and are illustrated in table 1.
+All we had to do is changing/voiding the relevant parameters, and replacing the module for $\hat F$ whenever we switched payoff.
+The parameter estimates have been taken from Fang's fitting of the S\&P 500 index, and are illustrated in table 1.
 Tables 2 to 6 summarize the result obtained for five different sets of observable market conditions $(r, t_0, S_{t_0}, TV_{t_0})$ and contract parameters $t, K,Q,H, \target$.
 For each given $t_0$, the maturity $t>t_0$ is the same for all the three options considered; a TVO is always compared to a vanilla call having same strike, and the target volatility is set to be constant across all the data sets.